 There’s this road on the south side of the lake whose name generates some interesting commentary and even more interesting pronunciations.
 Walcowis.
 If you think it derived from an ancient Native American term, you’re wrong.
-If you think it’s the name of the old estate that once inhabited those grounds, you’re still wrong.
+If you think it’s the name of the old estate that once inhabited those grounds, you’re still wrong (update: the estate was named this, apparently, but that doesn’t change the origin of the name).
 And if you think it’s the name of a current owner on that lane, you’re super wrong.
 Walcowis is nothing but an amalgamation of Walworth County, Wisconsin.
 Any theory as to a sexier or more unique origin is wrong.
 Sorry to bear this bad news.

 Last week I sold a very nice lakefront home on this very nice lane.
 The home was built just two years ago on a beautiful lakefront parcel with a sweeping lakeside lawn and a delightful wooded approach.
 I heard about this property from a benevolent agent who was working with the would-be seller and my buyer jumped at the off-market opportunity that I presented to him. $5.79M was our final closing price, and that price lines up nicely with recent sales on Oriole Lane and Basswood.